CAUT Policy Statement

 The association, and not the individual member, is a party to the collective agreement.
 The association therefore has responsibility for the handling of grievances.
 As such it is critically important for members to understand that confidences will be protected to the greatest extent possible, but that relevant information will have to be shared within the association by those with grievance-handling authority.
 This includes the executive of the association, the membership of the grievance committee or similar body and the association’s professional staff and legal counsel.

 Members must further understand that as the grievance unfolds less sensitive information, such as the date of the violation, the articles violated and the faculty/school/college involved, is typically released to the broader bargaining unit as the part of the association’s legal duty of fair representation and political responsibility to provide information on its activities.
 Finally, members should understand that for a grievance to proceed, relevant information will have to be discussed with the employer, and that if the matter is decided by an arbitrator all relevant aspects of the case typically will become part of the public record, including searchable arbitration decision databases.
+Finally, an arbitrator may make orders or issue a subpoena at the request of the employer that requires information gathered in the grievance process to be disclosed

 As a practical matter, the association must keep all communications with the grievor, whether oral, written or electronic, in confidence.
 Inadvertent breaches of confidentiality can result from the discussion of cases in publically accessible venues and from lack of care in the storage, transmission and disposal of documents.

-5. Legal Foundation of the Duty
+5. Legal Foundation of the Duty1

 i) The communication must originate in a confidence that it will not be disclosed;